PyRepair/maniple/training-data/summarize-experiment-v2/pandas/84/prompt_response_response_6.md

-The issue with the buggy function `_unstack_multiple` is related to the `_get_level_number` method of the index, resulting in a `ValueError` or `KeyError` when attempting to find the specified levels.

-The bug likely occurs when the function attempts to identify the level numbers from the input `clocs` using the `index._get_level_number(i)` line.
-The provided input variables and outputs are not aligning with the expected values, leading to the issue.
+Based on the analysis provided, it seems that the root cause of the bug lies in the mishandling of the multi-level index and its properties within the `_unstack_multiple` function.
+The incorrect interpretation and manipulation of the index levels, codes, and names lead to the failing test cases.

-To fix the bug, we can update the code to properly handle the hierarchical columns and correctly identify the level numbers.
-This will resolve the issue and ensure that the function works as expected.
+To fix the bug, the function needs to accurately handle the multi-index structure to ensure correct unstacking and reshaping of the data.
+Specifically, the function should properly interpret the index levels, codes, and names to produce the expected output.

-Below is the corrected version of the `_unstack_multiple` function:
+Here's the corrected version of the `_unstack_multiple` function:

 ```python
 def _unstack_multiple(data, clocs, fill_value=None):